pingcap/docs/tidb-cloud/serverless-export.md

 Exporting data to a local file has the following limitations:

-- You can only download the exported data with the [TiDB Cloud CLI](/tidb-cloud/cli-reference.md).
-Downloading in the TiDB Cloud console is not supported.
+- You can only download the exported data using the [TiDB Cloud CLI](/tidb-cloud/cli-reference.md).
+Downloading using the TiDB Cloud console is not supported.
 - Exported data is saved in the stashing area and will expire after two days.
 You need to download the exported data in time.
 - If the storage space of stashing area is full, you will not be able to export data to the local file.